WE WILL BECOME A TRUE LISTENING ORGANISATION.

 Employees who feel listened to are more likely to care more.
 Employees who care more will provide a better experience to our students.
 This pledge to put out people at the heart of what we do is central to our People First Strategy at Queen’s.

-Our 2019 Staff Survey has closed.
+Our 2019 Staff Survey ran between 29 March and 18 April 2019 and has now closed.
 Thank-you to all those who took part and helped us to achieve a 64% response rate - that's almost 2,700 people who have had their say about their experience working at Queen's.

 You can now view the Institutional Survey Report on Queen's Online.

 Following the publication of the Survey results to all staff on 1 July 2019, Staff Forum members carried out a comprehensive feedback exercise to gather further insights into the results.
 The Staff Survey Steering Group reviewed the feedback gathered by the Forum and developed an Institutional Action Plan based on this feedback, supported by the Survey results and comments.
 Visit the Action Planning page to find out what institutional actions we are taking forward based on your feedback.